Programie/NetworkMusicPlayer/README.md

 The server provides a central database for all players.
 Every player connects to the server and requests the library/playlists and audio stream from it.

-Data like the library or track information is requested using JSON-RPC over HTTP.
-The music gets also streamed via HTTP.
+Clients request data like track information or the audio stream from the server using an REST API.

-This way, it's easy to access your whole music collection from any (internet connected) place on the world.
+In this way, it's easy to access your whole music collection from any (internet connected) place on the world.

 ### Player